ZenghuPKU/cell_spot_finding/cell_spot_find.md

 ```

 During the execution, you'll see logs similar to the following:
-> - Ignore any warnings that may appear.
-> - Cell counting for ch00 may take longer, please be patient.
-(Approximately several tens of seconds per image).
-> - When you see this message "all works have DONE!", it indicates that the script has finished running.
-Please review the image results to decide whether adjustments to thresholds, brightness, or contrast are needed.
-You can check the CSV file to view the final statistical results.

 ```batch
 2024-06-14 11:37:37.267706: I tensorflow/core/platform/cpu_feature_guard.cc:210] This TensorFlow binary is optimized to use available CPU instructions in performance-critical operations.